timwredwards/timwredwards.github.io/_drafts/working-title.md

 - Tightly couples UI and business logic, doesn't scale well in complex apps.
 - Hard as shit to unit test as it's hard to mock UI elements.

-A lot of people shit on MVC, but can still be used today if done properly.
+A lot of people shit on MVC, but can still be used today if done properly with a lot of architectural knowledge.

+Bad for teams bc everyone needs to know their shit.

 If you extract a lot of your business logic into a service layer, and your VC is simple, it's much easier to handle.